exaexa/ShinySOM/TUTORIAL.md

 ## Viewing the dataset contents

-Open datasets can be explored in the usual 2-dimensional scatterplots; these are available in the **Data overview** tab.
+Opened datasets can be explored in the usual 2-dimensional scatterplots; these are available in the **Data overview** tab.
 We can choose a set of parameters for horizontal and vertical axes, and a color scheme for the points different from the default density:

 ![overview](media/tutorial-overview.png?raw=true)